YousefHanafy-SW-ENG/YousefHanafy-SW-ENG/README.md

 <h1 align="center">Hi 👋, I'm Yousef Hanafy</h1>
 <h3 align="center">Mobile Software Engineer</h3>

-- A passionate Mobile Software Engineer and Software Instructor with a knack for crafting engaging, user-centric applications.
-My journey in tech has been driven by a commitment to continuous learning and sharing knowledge, evident in my dual role of developing innovative software solutions and teaching aspiring developers.
+- A passionate Mobile Software Engineer with a knack for crafting engaging, user-centric applications.
+My journey in tech has been driven by a commitment to continuous learning, evident in my dedication to developing innovative software solutions.
 Specializing in Mobile Application Development, I thrive on turning complex problems into intuitive and impactful digital experiences.
-As an instructor, I take pride in demystifying the world of coding and helping students unlock their potential in the tech industry.
+My approach is centered around leveraging the latest technologies to deliver seamless and dynamic applications that enhance user experience and meet business needs.

 - 📫 How to reach me **yousef.hanafy@gmail.com**